gregorias/findata-fetcher/README.md

 # findata-fetcher

-A scraper of personal financial data from websites.

-UNDER DEVELOPMENT

-This tool scrapes relevant financial data from diverse websites, e.g., Interactive Brokers, Degiro, UBS, into a CSV-files.
+This project is a collection of scripts that automate fetching or scraping financial data from financial institutions' websites, e.g., Interactive Brokers, BCGE.

+You can use the fetched data to process it into a different database, e.g., [hledupt](https://github.com/gregorias/hledupt) uses this data to produce plaintext accounting files.

 ## Installation